appcircleio/appcircle-docusaurus/docs/updates/vrelease-notes.md

 This is a maintenance release with under-the-hood experience and performance improvements.

-### &#x20;🆕 New Feature
+### ;🆕 New Feature

 * File support in environment variables - You can now add files as environment variables and use them in the build workflows (e.g. key files in JSON format or scripts)
-* Build status in the branch list - You can now see the last build status of each branch in the branch list&#x20;
+* Build status in the branch list - You can now see the last build status of each branch in the branch list;

 :::info